 Do you have a great idea for a WWAC article?
 An essay or review we’d be interested in running?

-WWAC.com is a DIY effort for which nobody gets paid.
-The site is a loudspeaker, not a payday.
+WWAC is a DIY effort for which nobody gets paid.
+This site is a loudspeaker for women and nonbinary people; it is not a payday.
 Nevertheless, it’s not all bad.
-You write with us and you get editorial feedback (our editors do not get paid), community, a respectable byline and the knowledge that you said what you wanted to say.
-For us it’s worth it — if it sounds worth it to you too, come on in.
+You write with us and you get editorial feedback (our editors, likewise, do not get paid), community, a respectable byline on an Eisner-nominated site, and the knowledge that you said what you wanted to say.
+For us, it’s worth it — if it sounds worth it to you too, come on in.

-WWAC has published more than 100 women and non-binary writers and we’re always looking to publish new voices.
-Don’t let a lack of experience put you off — we’re looking for good ideas expressed clearly and concisely, not big names.
-If you don’t feel represented and you want to represent yourself, we want to host you.
+WWAC has published almost 300 women and nonbinary writers, many of whom have moved on to write and work in other areas of the comics industry.
+We’re always looking to publish new voices.
+(Or old ones.
+Did you write for us before?
+You’re always welcome here!)
+Don’t let a lack of experience put you off — we’re looking for good ideas expressed engagingly, not big names, and our editors will work with you to help you hone your critical writing skills.
+If you don’t feel represented within the comics industry and you want to represent yourself, we want to host you.